Merimetso-Code/FreeRTOSSecurity/Exercise4.md

   return 0;
 }
 //
-// Definition of Task One
-static void TaskOne(void *pvParameters)
+// Definition of Task One - Initialize Buffers and Invoke Function static void TaskOne(void *pvParameters)
 {
+  char BufferOne[SizeOfBuffer1];
+  char BufferTwo[SizeOfBuffer2];
   //
+  // Initial BufferOne with the Letter A
   //
   //
+  // Initial BufferTwo with the Letter Z
+  //
+  bufferCopy(BufferOne, BufferTwo);
+  //
   vTaskSuspend(NULL);
 }
 ```

 Once you have written the application and it successfully compiles then you can load and execute it on the LPCXpresso55S69 board, via the Debug button located on the Quick Start menu.
 You should then set a set of BreakPoints on the function bufferCopy, and explore the stack as the function is called and terminates.
+The keys questions to consider are:
+* What happens when SizeOfBuffer1 is the same as SizeOfBuffer2 ?
+* What happens when SizeOfBuffer1 is the greater than SizeOfBuffer2 ?

 # Tips and Hints
 Information and help on programming in FreeRTOS can be found on the following links: